 Before every Classics concert, our Open Rehearsal allows music lovers of all ages to experience a professional orchestra rehearsal and interact with our conductor, musicians and guest artists.
 The Open Rehearsal is a free event and begins at 6:30 p.m. on Sept.
 26, 2019; Oct.
 31, 2019; Jan.
 23, 2020; March 12, 2020; April 23, 2020.

 Since its formation in 1979, the Signature Symphony at TCC has been committed to providing rich musical experiences through live performances, as well as music education and community outreach.
 Each year Signature Symphony musicians expose over 4,000 Tulsa area students to classical music through educational programs for preschool through college, free open rehearsals, and discounted coupons for families and students.
 The orchestra also reaches the community through Helpful Harmonies for Wellness, a concert series focusing on sensory friendly performances in nursing homes and memory care centers.

 Season renewals and season tickets for 2019-2020 (pdf) are on sale for the Signature Classics and TTCU Pops series.
 A season subscription offers a substantial savings over purchasing individual tickets.
 Season ticket prices start at $75.
 For more information call 918-595-7777.
-See the 2019-2020 Season Full Schedule.

 This project was supported in part by the Oklahoma Arts Council, which receives support from the State of Oklahoma and the National Endowment for the Arts.